ilyaperepelitsa/CV/README.md

 ## General info

 * Sorry but I can't share my current code at the place of employment.
-I might tell you what libraries I use frequently but that has to be the
+I might tell you what libraries I use frequently but that has to be the extent.
+Not only

 ## Contents